How we project

 How we measured it

-We backtested v2.0 against actual 2023 and 2024 season totals, training only on data up through the prior season (no leakage).
-Compared head-to-head against v1 on the same 461 (2023) and 474 (2024) skill-position players who played at least 4 games in those years.
+We backtested v4.0 against actual 2023 and 2024 season totals, training only on data up through the prior season (no leakage).
+Compared head-to-head against v1 and the previous v3.0 on the same 576 (2023) and 588 (2024) skill-position players who played at least 4 games in those years.
+Hyperparameters were calibrated on the 2023 split only; 2024 is held out.

 The headline structural fix: Christian McCaffrey's 2024 backtest. v1 projected him at 348.7 PPR (off by 301 vs his injury-truncated 47.8 actual). v2 projects 315.4 — about 33 PPR closer, primarily because the per-game pace shrinkage doesn't extrapolate his elite 2023 onto a year he played 4 games.

 - No team-context overlay.
-Mahomes after Tyreek left, CMC after the trade-and-injury cycle — these are scheme-context changes the model averages out instead of explicitly weighting.
+Mahomes after Tyreek left, a back traded into a new scheme — these are context changes the model averages out instead of explicitly weighting.
+The overlay field exists but still defaults to 1.0 for everyone.

 Where this goes

 Projections refresh nightly via /api/cron/run-projections.
-The previous v1.0 numbers stay in the database for transparency — you can compare side-by-side via the ?model=v1.0 query parameter on the rankings page.
+Previous model versions stay in the database for transparency — you can compare side-by-side via the ?model=v3.0 query parameter on the rankings page.

-Last updated when v2.0 shipped — April 2026.
+Last updated when v4.0 shipped — June 2026.
 The model is recalibrated annually as new season actuals land.